-I recommend you buy a combination ticket that lets you ride for 24 hours on all subways and city buses as well as the Meguru loop bus.
+I recommend you buy a combination ticket that lets you ride for one day on all subways and city buses as well as the Meguru loop bus.

 The Meguru loop bus is the tourist bus passing by the major sights like the Toyota Museum, Nagoya Castle, Tokugawa Art Museum and Sakae District.

 To get to Osu and Atsuta Jingu you can use the subway.

 For eventual day trips on day 3 of your itinerary in Nagoya, you will need to purchase extra tickets for the different trains or buses and cannot use the day ticket mentioned above.

 Nagoya boasts with many very good hotels for every budget.
 From cheap hostels and capsule hotels to the most luxurious hotels, you can find all of them in Nagoya.
 Since the city center is relatively compact there is usually a train station close by from which you can explore the rest of the city.

 Find more information on hotels by reading any of the posts below.

 If you are looking for a low budget hostel or cheap hotel, or a luxury hotel the links in this paragraph will lead you to the information you need.
 A capsule hotel is an amazing experience and a cheap accommodation option.
 Check out the best capsule hotels in Nagoya.